 |Outcome||% of Students|

 |Full-time Graduate Study||33.00%|

-You also have the option to pursue opportunities in research, lab support, or data analysis in private businesses, government agencies, and non-profit organizations.
+As a biology major, you have the option to pursue co-op and internship opportunities in research, lab support, or data analysis in private businesses, government agencies, and non-profit organizations.
 Biology students have worked for hospitals, wildlife centers, veterinary clinics, food companies, and pharmaceutical firms.
-To learn more, or gain assistance in identifying and applying to co-op positions, visit RIT's Office of Career Services and Cooperative Education.